Current Board

 LeDeidre also serves as a Board Member for Legal Aid Chicago and Foster Progress.
 She is an active member of Alpha Kappa Alpha Sorority, Inc., Lambda Tau Omega Chapter.
 LeDeidre received a Juris Doctor from The John Marshall Law School (now known as UIC School of Law) and a Bachelor of Arts from Spelman College.

-Mark A. Dunham, Jr. serves as the Parliamentarian of the Cook County Bar Association, providing advice to the Board of Directors and the membership on the application of parliamentary procedure and the interpretation of the Association’s Constitution and Bylaws, as well as chair of the Bylaws Committee.
-Professionally, Mr. Dunham works as Director & Senior Counsel, Corporate Governance & Compliance at Mondelēz International – makers of iconic global and local brands such as Oreo, Ritz, and Clif Bar.
+Mark A. Dunham, Jr. serves as the Vice President of Operations of the Cook County Bar Association, where he sits as a member of the Board of Directors and its Executive Committee, oversees the operation of the CCBA’s Sections and Standing Committees, and chairs the Board’s Governance and Operations Committee.
+Professionally, Mr. Dunham works as Director & Senior Counsel, Corporate Governance & Compliance at Mondelēz International – makers of iconic global and local brands such as Oreo, Ritz, LU, Clif Bar and Tate's Bake Shop, among others.

 Read More

-Prior to in-house work, Mr. Dunham was in private practice at three large, international law firms.
+Prior to in-house work, Mr. Dunham was in private practice as a securities and corporate governance attorney at three large, international law firms.
 Prior non-profit board service includes work with the National Black Law Students Association, Inc., where he served in numerous roles, including as its 48th National Chair, chair of its Alumni Advisory Committee, and general counsel.
 A double graduate of American University, Mr. Dunham received his Bachelor of Arts in Political Science in 2012 and his law degree in 2018.
-Mr. Dunham is married to Attorney Christian A. Conway, a member of the New York and Illinois bars, and lives in Oak Park, Illinois.
+In addition to the CCBA, Mr. Dunham is active in the National Bar Association, Phi Beta Sigma Fraternity, Inc., and the I Am Abel Law Foundation, Inc. Mr. Dunham is a member of the New York and Illinois bars and is married to Attorney Christian A. Conway, with whom he lives in Oak Park, Illinois.

 Board of Directors